“A nation’s culture resides in the hearts and in the soul of its people.” ~ Ghandi.

 - Make your own daruma doll in Kurashiki, book in advance here.
 Daruma dolls are one of the most popular Japanese souvenirs!

 In my detailed guide to planning a trip to Japan, I recommend my readers enjoy a mixture of traditional and modern experiences during their trip.
-Note that some of these experiences that relied heavily on tourism may not have survived since the events of 2020, so be sure to look them up before your trip to confirm:
+These include some famous Japanese things you may be familiar with already:

-- See giant robots, especially the larger-than-life moving Gundam in Yokohama.
-Or go into sensory overload at the Robot Restaurant, one of my personal favourites (hopefully to reopening in 2023).
+- See giant robots, unfortunately while the moving Gundam in Yokohama is gone, you can see a stationary one in Tokyo’s Odaiba.
+Or go into sensory overload at the Robot Restaurant, one of my personal favourites (it has reopened, bu is now 18+ only.
+Buy tickets in advance here).

 - Lose track of time being blown away by the ingenuity of teamLab Planets (book here) (note: teamLab Borderless will be reopening in Toranomon Hills in 2023).